saltnpepper97/elev/README.md

-# nexus
+# elev

-**nexus** is a minimal, secure privilege elevation tool written in Rust — inspired by `doas` and `sudo`, but designed with modern practices and simplicity in mind.
+**elev** is a minimal, secure privilege elevation tool written in Rust — inspired by `doas` and `sudo`, but designed with modern practices and simplicity in mind.

 ---